The Ultimate Bathroom Tapware Buying Guide

 Shower heads are great, but you may want closer contact with the water and the ability to wash particular parts of your body; hand showers offer such functionality.
 Usually mounted on an adjustable rail, hand showers comprise a mini shower head on a hose that you can move around freely for a full body wash.
 While they can be installed stand-alone, they are more commonly installed in addition to a shower head.

-The alternate option to shower heads and hand showers is shower sets, which have grown rapidly over the past 5-10 years.
-Shower sets comprise a shower head and a hand shower in one, providing the best of both worlds.
+The alternate options to showerheads and hand showers are shower sets, which have grown rapidly over the past 5-10 years.
+Shower sets combine a shower head and a hand shower into a single unit, offering the most advantageous features.
 It’s usually cheaper than having a separate shower head and hand shower installed and provides a neater all-in-one design.

 Wall Mixers